MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign-conversion-goal.md

 **Update:** Read-only
 **Delete:** Read-only

+## <a name="actiontype"></a>Action Type
+Determines whether to add, or remove the [Campaign Conversion Goal Item](campaign-conversion-goal.md) records that you include in the same Bulk upload file.

+If the action type is "Add", the service will attempt to add the [Customer List Item](customer-list-item.md) records that you include in the same Bulk upload file.

+If the action type is set to "Remove", the service will attempt to remove the [Campaign Conversion Goal Item](campaign-conversion-goal.md) records that you include in the same Bulk upload file.

+**Add:** Required
+**Delete:** Read-only

 ## <a name="parentid"></a>Parent Id
 The system-generated identifier of the campaign that is associated to the conversion goal.